OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_optimization.rst

-This tutorial will show you how to setup and run an unconstrained optimization using a component you've already defined.
+This tutorial will show you how to setup and run an optimization using a component you've already defined.
 The organization of this run-script and its use of the :code:`Problem` class is the basis for executing all models in OpenMDAO.

 *****************************************
-Unconstrained Optimization of Paraboloid
+Optimization of Paraboloid
 *****************************************